EPYC 8324PN vs Xeon E5-1660

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, EPYC 8324PN is the better fit.
+For streaming, content creation, and heavier multitasking, EPYC 8324PN is the stronger fit.
 You are getting 0.6% better PassMark, backed by 32 cores and 64 threads.
-It also carries the larger cache pool with 753.3% larger total L3 cache (128 MB vs 15 MB).
+It also has the larger cache pool with 753.3% larger total L3 cache (128 MB vs 15 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-EPYC 8324PN is still the faster CPU overall, but Xeon E5-1660 makes more sense if price matters more than absolute performance.
-EPYC 8324PN is at an unclear MSRP at unclear MSRP versus $1,080 MSRP, and it gives you 0.6% better PassMark.
-The trade-off is that Xeon E5-1660 is still the better pure gaming CPU with a 3.2% average FPS lead across 2 shared CPU game tests in our data.
-Xeon E5-1660 is also 100.0% better value on MSRP (7.7 vs 0.0 PassMark/$), which is why it is easier to justify for price-conscious builds on paper.
+EPYC 8324PN is still the faster CPU overall, but Xeon E5-1660 is easier to justify if budget matters more than peak performance.
+EPYC 8324PN comes in at an unclear MSRP at unclear MSRP versus $1,080 MSRP, and it still gives you a 15.5% average FPS lead across 50 shared CPU game tests in our data.
+Xeon E5-1660 is also 100.0% better value on MSRP (7.7 vs 0.0 PassMark/$), which is why it can still make sense for tighter-budget builds on paper.

 Which one is more future-proof for 2026 and beyond?